aptmcl/SupercomputingKhepri/index.md

 The first tests attempted to determine how the Julia language implementation scales across multiple cores.
-The following Julia program computes an approximation of $\pi$ using the classical Monte Carlo approach of sampling points on a square that circunscribes a circle of radius $r$.
+The following Julia program computes an approximation of $\pi$ using the classical Monte Carlo approach of sampling points on a square that circumscribes a circle of radius $r$.
 In that case, the area of the circle is $\pi r²$ while the area of the square is $(2r)²=4r²$.
 The ratio between these areas is $\frac{\pi r²}{4r²}=\frac{\pi}{4}$, which means that,